The International Trade Blog International Sales & Marketing

 The Incoterms® 2020 Rules Chart of Responsibilities and Transfer of Risk provides a thumbnail sketch of the terms; it is critical to the complete understanding of Incoterms to refer back to the ICC’s Incoterms® 2020 Rules publication.

-Check out these additional resources for more information about Incoterms 2020:
+Check out these articles for more information about Incoterms 2020:

 This post was originally published in October 2006 and has been updated to include current information, links and formatting.